the-craft-beer-foundation/white-paper/README.md

 - <strong>Craft Beer Enthusiasts:</strong> with the ability to discover and share their favourite craft beers, craft breweries, venues and events as well as a share of tokens via the platform's recognition and reward systems.
-- <strong>Craft Beer Breweries:</strong> increased revenue, information about trending beers, and a share of tokens.
+- <strong>Craft Breweries:</strong> increased revenue, information about trending craft beers, and a share of tokens.
 - <strong>Venues and Events:</strong> improved customer acquisition, and a share of tokens.

 ### Introduction

 The promise of the craft beer movement is an emphasis on quality, flavour and brewing technique.

 And, in an efficient marketplace excellence should be rewarded.
-The best craft beer and the best craft brewers should receive the attention and funding they deserve.
+The best craft beer and the best craft breweries should receive the attention and funding they deserve.

-This paper will review the current state of the craft beer marketplace and the predicament of craft beer breweries.
+This paper will review the current state of the craft beer marketplace and the predicament of craft breweries.
-It will outline a new solution that creates a transparent and efficient Blockchain-based community for craft beer enthusiasts, craft beer breweries, venues and events, accurately valuing and rewarding their participation in the craft beer ecosytem.
+It will outline a new solution that creates a transparent and efficient Blockchain-based community for craft beer enthusiasts, craft breweries, venues and events, accurately valuing and rewarding their participation in the craft beer ecosytem.

 ### A New Deal

-To address the challenges faced by craft brewers requires a unit of exchange and a new platform.
+To address the challenges faced by craft beer brewers requires a unit of exchange and a new platform.
 The first phase involves the introduction of the Brew Token.
 The next phase involves the development and roll-out of the Brew platform.

 #### Token Technology